 Buddhist Sculptures and Deities

 Ellora Cave 12 portrays two elegant panels showing Dhyani Buddhas and Manushi Buddhas.
+The Five Dhyani Buddhas are icons of Mahayana Buddhism.
 One of the panels depicts a row of seven Manushi Buddhas.
 The second panel shows seven Dhyani Buddhas.
 The cave also portrays various manifestations of Bodhisattvas and different forms of Buddhist gods.

 Buddhism is acclaimed as the religion of peace and kindness.
 It is also known as the religion of gender equality.